gcs278/enhancements/enhancements/installer/aws-lb-subnet-selection.md

           - Cluster
     [...]
     ```
-2. The OpenShift Installer installs the cluster into the VPC where the cluster subnets exist, but does not
+2. The OpenShift Installer installs the cluster into the VPC where the cluster-role subnets exist, but does not
    configure any specific subnets for the default IngressController or set defaults for new IngressControllers.
 3. When the default IngressController is created, the load balancer will automatically map to the appropriately
    tagged subnets in the VPC.

-#### Specifying Dedicated IngressController Subnets During Installation with a BYO VPC Workflow
+#### Specifying Dedicated IngressController-role Subnets During Installation with a BYO VPC Workflow

 Specifying dedicated IngressController subnets enables cluster admins to separate
-ingress subnets from the cluster subnets:
+IngressController subnets from the cluster-role subnets:

 1. Cluster admin creates an install-config with `platform.aws.subnetsConfig`, specifying
    each subnet to have either the `Ingress` or `Cluster` role in `platform.aws.subnetsConfig.roles`, but